aws-samples/cfn101-workshop/workshop/content/40-workshop-part-02/20-layered-stack/100-lab-11-layered-stack/_index.md

 ```

 ##### 4. Update the security group
-Finally, update the security group resource in a similar way.
+Finally, update the security group resource similarly.
 Update `WebServerSecurityGroup` resource in the **Resources** section of the `ec2.yaml` template.

 ```yaml {hl_lines=[10]}
 WebServerSecurityGroup: